Snapecraft-Serverteam/Chest/README.md

 # Chest
-Portal for Minecraft-Servers with Database Lookup and modern Design
+Portal for Minecraft-Servers with Database Lookup and modern Design (even mobile!)

 ## Screenshots